Using the Mobile device monitoring dashboard

 • Manufacturer

-• Nexthink app version
+• Nexthink Mobile version

 • Device name

-You can also apply a time range filter in the upper-right corner to view data over a specific period.
+Apply a time range filter in the upper-right corner to view data over a specific period.

 When selecting a time range longer than 7 days, additional breakdowns by week and day become available.